matter-labs/zksync-web-era-docs/docs/api/swift/features.md

 ## Encoding paymaster params

 While the paymaster feature by itself does not impose any limitations on values of the `paymasterInput`, the Matter Labs team endorses certain types of [paymaster flows](../../reference/concepts/account-abstraction.md#built-in-paymaster-flows) that are processable by EOAs.

-zkSync SDK provides a utility method that can be used to get the correctly formed `PaymasterParams` object: [GetPaymasterParams](./paymaster-utils.md#getpaymasterparams).